Seth Grove Stadium

 Seth Grove Stadium is a stadium on the campus of Shippensburg University in Shippensburg, Pennsylvania.
 The stadium is named for the late J. Seth Grove, former faculty member and coach at Shippensburg.
 The stadium was built in 1972 and has a capacity of 7,700.
 6,700 seats in the main grandstand and 1,000 seats on the visitors’ side of the field.

 History

 Originally it had a capacity of 7,600.
-From 1987–89, temporary bleachers were set up beyond the north end zone for football games and commencement, boosting the capacity to 8,200.
+From 1987 to 1989, temporary bleachers were set up beyond the north end zone for football games and commencement, boosting the capacity to 8,200.
 In 1990, the 900-seat bleacher set on the visitors’ side was removed for safety reasons and the 600 temporary seats were moved from the end zone to the visitors’ side, giving the stadium a capacity of 7,300.
 In 1991, the new visitors’ bleachers were built, reaching the current capacity of 7,700.
 If necessary, temporary bleachers can be added to the end zone.

 The grass playing surface at Seth Grove Stadium was replaced with Fieldturf in the summer of 2010.

 It is primarily used for the Shippensburg Red Raiders American football and track and field team events.